MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

 ### Register your app through the AAD portal

 The steps to register your app through the AAD portal are similar to the [tab SSO flow](../../../tabs/how-to/authentication/auth-aad-sso.md).
-Complete the following steps to register your app:
+The following steps guide you to register your app:

 1. Register a new application in the [Azure Active Directory – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.